Tim Wilkinson

 Linkedin: Tim Wilkinson

-Tim’s regular clients are in both the public sector (local authorities and through his work on the Treasury Panel) and the private sector (insurance firms and SMEs).
+Tim’s regular clients are in both the public sector (NHS bodies and through his work on the Treasury Panel) and the private sector (insurance firms and SMEs).
 He also accepts instructions on a direct-access basis.

 EAT cases: